AlanF20/AlanF20/readme.md

 ### HI!, I'm Alan Flores 😎

-## I'm a Estudent, handsome and very interested for all the technology issues  🧑‍💻 ❗
+## I'm a Student, handsome and very interested for all the technology issues  🧑‍💻 ❗

 * I'm studying computer systems engineering 📖 🖥️
 * I'll be a very good frontend developer 👀 🥇